brian-carroll/elm_c_wasm/README.md

   - [x] A prototype Garbage Collector (7kB download size 😊 No idea what the performance is like!
 See [gc.c](/src/kernel/gc.c))
   - [x] Numerical operators from the `Basics` library (`+`, `-`, `*`, `/`)
   - [ ] List module
-  - [ ] Tackle String encoding questions, UTF-8, UTF-16, browser/JS interop, etc.
+  - [ ] Finalise String encoding issues, UTF-8, UTF-16, browser/JS interop, etc.
-  - [ ] Write String module
+  - [ ] Complete String module
   - [ ] JSON & ports (currently most effects are not available in Wasm, which probably means using ports heavily)
   - [ ] `Program`, `Cmd`, `Task`, `Process`, scheduler, etc.